 Colorado Trout Unlimited is an extraordinarily effective conservation organization whose resume includes defeating harmful dam and diversion projects, passing important stream flow legislation, spearheading youth conservation education, protecting water quality, improving drought-stricken rivers, promoting water conservation, restoring native trout, and much more.

 Though perhaps best known for its role in defeating the Two Forks Dam proposal in 1980, Colorado Trout Unlimited’s influence can be seen on hundreds of miles of rivers ranging from Durango to Denver to Fort Collins.

 Our blog serves as the news and information hub for the Colorado Trout Unlimited community.
 The contributions are from and for people with National Trout Unlimited, Colorado Trout Unlimited, and local chapters of Colorado Trout Unlimited.
 We encourage all members to read and post often!

-Join us “behind the fin” with TU volunteer Anna Dexler-Dreis from Grand County.
-How long have you been a TU
+Join us “behind the fin” with TU volunteer and President of the Gunnison Angling Society, Briant Wiles.
+How long have

 Whether you are writing to your legislators, voting on water legislation, or volunteering at an event, you can make a difference.
 Become a member and get involved!

 Colorado Trout Unlimited is a 501(c)(3) non-profit and the Colorado afilliate of Trout Unlimited recognized by Charity Navigator as a four-star charity.
 Your donations are 100% tax-deductible.
 Thank you for your generous support!